Notion is a note-taking, task management, and personal growth program used for various purposes.

-Another habit tracker template by Notion is like the one discovered earlier.
-It comes with different columns, including day, date, task, and screen time.
+Another template for Notion is like the one discovered earlier.
+It has columns, including day, date, task, and screen time.

-You can add the columns or modify the existing ones to suit your needs.
+You can add or modify the columns to suit your needs.
 Under each task on each row, you see a checkmark to complete tasks.

 Habit Tracker by Taylor Milliman

 This template by Taylor Millman follows a table structure with days, dates, and tasks on each row.
 The day cell opens up to add notes or comments.

 Like the above template, an icon is visible when some information is added.
 You can filter, sort, add new columns, and search within the table at the top.